|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 Implementing a proper oral hygiene regimen is an important part of your oral health.
 Unfortunately, many people are misinformed when it comes to proper cleaning techniques, or simply uninterested in taking care of their teeth.
-At J.J.
+At Ashley Bennett and J.J.
 Perkiomaki DMD PC, we believe that patient education is the foundation for excellent oral health.
 The following information is designed to help you improve your oral hygiene and maintain the bright, beautiful smile you deserve!

 How to BrushWhen you brush your teeth, you should keep in mind why you are doing it.
 The goal is to remove as much plaque as possible.
 Plaque is a thin biofilm that constantly forms on and around the teeth.
 It contains the harmful bacteria that eat away at your enamel and causes tooth decay.
 By removing the plaque, you are minimizing your chances of developing cavities.

 When you brush, place the toothbrush at a 45-degree angle to the gums.
 Remember to be gentle, as vigorous brushing can lead to gum irritation.
 Be sure get the inside, outside, and top of every tooth using short, back-and-forth strokes.
 It is important to clean the soft tissues as well, including your tongue and gum line.
 This will eliminate more bacteria and reduce bad odors.